Queatz/vessel/README.md

 Here we specify no public properties, hence the empty definition block.
 The second definition block holds private properties.

-Because we are assigning a variable, we have to be careful to access it from the parent scope.
+Because we are assigning a variable in the `setName` function, we have to be careful to access it from the context scope (left accessor.)
 We do this by preceding the name with a period.

 There's also something else interesting in here, that `..`.
 In Vessel, expressions have access to their left and right counterparts.
 You can think of the left counterpart (`.`) as a traditional reference to `this`, and the right counterpart (`..`) as a single argument.
 In this setter we're assigning the `name` property of `this` to the right counterpart, or the argument, which is defined as a `string`.